5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

         }
     } ...
 	```
-- **Optional**: Add `SSDT-IPIC.aml` if sound still doesn't work after rebooting.
+- **Optional**: add `SSDT-IPIC.aml` if sound still doesn't work after rebooting.

 > [!IMPORTANT]
 >
 > The "!" in the "If (!_OSI ("Darwin"))" statement is not a typo but a logical NOT operator!
 It actually means: if the OS *is not* Darwin, use variables `WNTF` instead of `XXXX` and `WXPF` instead of `YYYY`.
 This restores the 2 variables for any other kernel than Darwin so everything is back to normal.

 ### Method 2.3: Patching with ***SSDT-IRQ_FIXES_THINK***
-This can be used on older Lenovo ThinkPads (pre Skylake) and doesn't require any binary renames.
-Might work on other systems as well, that use `WNTF` and `WXPF` to control the `HPET`.
+This SSDT is a refined and more elegant variant of ***SSDT-HPET_RTC_TIMR_WNTF_WXPF*** that doesn’t require any binary renames.
+It can be used on older Lenovo ThinkPads (pre Kaby Lake) but It might work on other systems that use `WNTF` and `WXPF` to control the status of `HPET` as well.

 #### If `HPAE/HPTE` does not exist

 I was wondering if it would be possible to achieve the same as described in Method 2.2 but *without* using binary renames.
-Because it feels redundant to rename 2 parameters system-wide just to *restore them for every other OS*, instead of changing their values *for macOS alone*.
+Because it feels redundant to rename 2 parameters system-wide just to *restore them for every other OS*, instead of changing their values *for macOS only*.
 So I disabled the binary renames, swapped the positions of `XXXX` and `YYYY` around and incorporated `If (_OSI ("Darwin"))`.
 The effect is the same: it changes `WNTF` to `XXXX` and `WXPF` to `YYYY` if macOS is running – no binary renames are required.
 I named this new SSDTs ***SSDT-IRQ_FIXES_THINK***.
 This actually works and the relevant code snippet looks like this:

 ```asl
 Scope (_SB.PCI0.LPC.HPET)